davidcutting/renderer/README.md

 a set of things tied or threaded together on a thin cord.

-## Motivation
+## Introduction

-Simple Tiny RenderING engine, or String is my hobby rendering engine.
-I found many existing game engines lend themselves to game developers who are not interested in the nitty gritty of rendering or software in general.
-Many of the large engines are very featureful.
-Those engines have cool features and very robust tools.
-It can be too much.
-I'm not interested in having many of the features marketed to less technically minded individuals such as custom scripting languages, visual block coding, monolithic editors, ect.
-Simply, the purpose of this project is not to be the fastest most flexible game engine ever made, but just to be a simple sandbox without strange hacks to support your grandmother's smart watch or help little Timmy learn how to make his first video game.

-The goal is to Keep It Stupid Simple so that one could easily pick up the engine and run simulations, experiments, games, whatever.
-I'd like something loosely bound such that the engine can be extended, disabled, discarded, or whatever my project calls for.
+Simple Tiny RenderING engine (String) is my experimentation in this space.
+When evaluating alternatives, I found many existing game engines shoot to be incredibly general purpose.
+There are a vast number of features and robust tools.
+I'm not interested features such as custom scripting languages, visual block coding, monolithic editors, ect.
+The purpose of this project is not to replace existing general purpose game engines, but instead to be a simple sandbox that can be easily modified for more specific projects.
+Ultimately, one could easily pick up the engine to run simulations, experiments, games, whatever.
+I'm aiming for things to be loosely bound such that the engine can be extended, disabled, discarded, or whatever my project calls for.

-Major priorities include:
+My priorities follow:
+1. Aggressive deprecation.
+Generally, not providing long term support for releases.
+2. Lack of broad hardware support.
+I will not attempt to target every platform, or keep optimizations for hardware older than ~5 years.
+3. Intentially small set of features.
+Your project, many of my projects, may have different requirements.
+My goal is to keep this code open source and available to modify fitting whatever unique requirements exist.
-1. Bleeding edge.
-Within reason of course, but I will not be supporting very old versions of libraries, targetting every platform, or optimizing for ancient hardware.
-Aiming to utilize modern techniques and keeping up with language features in a way to best represent the intention of the code.
+4. Clarity.
+Aiming to utilize modern techniques and keeping up with language features to best represent the intention of the code.
-2. Clarity.
-Keeping things clear and readable if possible.
-3. Speed.
-In that order, within reason.
-Speed is of course a priority in high performance applications such as this, but ideally no sacrifice in clarity to squeeze out max performance.
+5. Speed.
+Of course in high performance applications such as this, but ideally balancing the trade-offs of optimization with the priors.

-A fair warning; most of this project is experimentation and I'm no expert so implementation of many things may be naive.
-I will accept pull requests gladly, but don't expect me to implement your features for you if I'm not already interested in doing so.
+A disclaimer; I see this as an experiment and I'm not an expert so implementation may be naive.
+I am more than happy to review pull requests, but expect I may be picky.

 ## Platforms and Versions
 | Operating System  | Library (version) | Supported     |